celo-org/celo-monorepo/packages/mobile/README.md

 To run wallet in zero sync mode, where it would connect to the remote nodes and sign transactions in web3, change the default sync mode in the aforementioned file to -1.
 The mode has only been tested on Android and is hard-coded to be [crash](https://github.com/celo-org/celo-monorepo/blob/aeddeefbfb230db51d2ef76d50c5f882644a1cd3/packages/mobile/src/web3/contracts.ts#L73) on iOS.

+There are two major differencs in ZeroSync mode:

+1. Geth won't run at all.
+The web3 would instead connect to <testnet>-infura.celo-testnet.org using an https provider, for example, [https://integration-infura.celo-testnet.org](https://integration-infura.celo-testnet.org).
+2. Changes to [sendTransactionAsyncWithWeb3Signing](https://github.com/celo-org/celo-monorepo/blob/8689634a1d10d74ba6d4f3b36b2484db60a95bdb/packages/walletkit/src/contract-utils.ts#L362) in walletkit to poll after sending a transaction for the transaction to succeed.
+This is needed because http provider, unliked web sockets and IPC provider, does not support subscriptions.

+#### Why http(s) provider?

+Websockets (`ws`) would have been a better choicee but we cannot use unencrypted `ws` provider since it would be bad to send plain-text data from a privacy perspective.
+Geth does not support `wss` by [default](https://github.com/ethereum/go-ethereum/issues/16423).
+And Kubernetes does not support it either.
+This forced us to use https provider.

 ## Troubleshooting

 ### `Activity class {org.celo.mobile.staging/org.celo.mobile.MainActivity} does not exist.`